 GEOGRAPHICAL DIMENSIONS OF PATENT INNOVATION

 L-E-T-S specializes in Patent Innovation Studies, as they relate to Large-Scale Complex Environmental Systems.
+This category defining research aims to create new knowledge, and pilot projects, at the vanguard of anthropocene technology.
 Patent analysis is a core component of our process, allowing us to guide projects toward innovative approaches to design, or to develop foundational technologies in specific sectors.
 Our interest primarily focus on urban vegetation, urban water, riverine and coastal technologies, and how design can improve these systems.

 TECHNOLOGIES OF CLIMATE CHANGE AND SEA LEVEL RISE